There is a need to move away from fragmentation towards more integration of care.

 What is the objective of BridgeBuilders?

-We want more collaboration at all levels in healthcare as it has the potential to unlock endless possibilities through synergistic partnerships and networks.
+We want to achieve more collaboration at all levels in healthcare.
+Teamwork has the potential to unlock endless possibilities through synergistic partnerships and networks.
 We believe more collaboration between health groups is needed to tackle the complex challenges our healthcare systems are facing today and in the future.

-As widely recognised, there is a need to move from fragmentation to integration and a good way to do this is via a systems approach and not just through single organisational responses.
+It is widely recognised that there is a need to move away from fragmentation towards more integration.
+A good way to do this is via a systems approach and not just through single organisational responses.

 Collaboration… do you mean holding hands?